For more on Campaign Delivery, check out our Campaign Set Up LAB course!

 When scheduling a campaign, you can use Intelligent Timing (previously Intelligent Delivery) to deliver your message to each user at the time which Braze determines that an individual is most likely to engage.

-If you’re using Intelligent Timing, Braze recommends that your campaign’s segment filters allow for at least a 3-day window.
+When using Intelligent Timing, Braze recommends that your campaign’s segment filters allow for at least a 3-day window.
 For instance, instead of using the filters “first used more than 1 day ago” and “first used less than 3 days ago,” we recommend using the filters “first used more than 1 day ago” and “first used less than 4 days ago.”
 This is because time windows of less than 3 days may result in some users falling out of the segment before their optimal send time is reached.

-For users who have insufficient data to calculate an optimal send time, Braze instead uses the most popular time at which your app is used by all other users.
-This way, the optimal time for a user without enough individual data is informed by the times at which your app is popular with other users.
-If the most popular app usage time falls within Quiet Hours you specify, the edge of Quiet Hours that is closest to the most popular app time will be used instead.
-In the rare event that you are sending to an app where there’s not enough data to calculate when the app is most used, e.g. a completely new app with no data, Intelligent Timing falls back on 5PM in the user’s local time zone (or company time zone if the user has no local time).
+You can also choose the most popular time at which your app is used by all other users as the fallback.
+If the most popular app usage time falls outside the delivery window you specified, the closest edge of this span will be used instead.
+In the rare event that you are sending to an app where there’s not enough data to calculate when the app is most used (e.g. a completely new app with no data) Intelligent Timing falls back on 5PM in the user’s local time zone (or company time zone if the user has no local time).

 Triggered Campaigns and Canvases